NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 from the camera files.

-If the option ``--horizontal-stddev`` is set, with two positive numbers as values, representing the left and right camera stddev in the local horizontal ground plane having the triangulated point, then these values will be used.
+If the option ``--horizontal-stddev`` is set, with two positive numbers as values, representing the left and right camera stddev of position uncertainty in the local horizontal ground plane having the triangulated point, then these values will be used.
 The input stddev values are measured in meters.
 This functionality works with any cameras supported by ASP.

 If this option is not set, the following strategies are used: